Updated on June 17th, 2021 by Nikolaos Sismanis

 Alkeon’s Portfolio & Top Holdings

-Around half of Alkeon’s portfolio consists of public equities, while the rest embodies several options, as hedge funds do to alleviate their risk profile.
-The company’s picks reflect management’s tech and media-oriented strategy.
-These two sectors occupy around 63% collectively.
+Around 1/3 of Alkeon’s portfolio consists of public equities, while the rest embodies several options, as hedge funds often do to alleviate their risk profile.
+The picks reflect management’s tech and media-oriented strategy.
+These two sectors occupy nearly 60% collectively.

 Source: 13F filings, Author

-However, no holding accounts for more than 5% of the total holdings, which is quite unique amongst the various funds we have covered.
+However, no holding accounts for more than 6% of the total portfolio, which is quite unique amongst the various funds we have covered.
 That being said, the fund’s sector diversification may be a bit weak due to the almost exclusive focus of Alkeon on the tech and media sectors.

 During the period covering Alkeon’s latest 13F filing, the fund initiated and ditched the following entries: